incredibleLeitman/kd-tree/README.md

 ## timings

 all timing data were recorded in x64 release mode using Microsoft Visual C++ and Gnu compiler (with -O3 flag) and averaged for at least 10 iterations, specification in microseconds.
+(Processor: Intel Core i7-6700K @4GHz)

 Additionally to random generated triangles, the following mesh files were used:
 - sphere (Vertices: 960)